 Because of its reliance on fuel oil and continually escalating crude oil prices worldwide, WAPA’s customer rates are generally higher than in most regions of the United States.
 Monthly bills will vary according to customer usage and the prevailing Levelized Energy Adjustment Clause (LEAC) factor.
 The LEAC factor (or fuel factor as it is called in other Caribbean islands and at some mainland utilities) is a customer surcharge that allows WAPA to address increases or decreases in fuel prices.
 WAPA’s customer rates, as well as adjustments to the LEAC factor, are subject to approval by the Virgin Islands Public Service Commission.

 WAPA charges about .47 cents per kilowatt versus an average of 12 cents per kilowatt state side.
 Basically, electricity is extremely pricey here in the Virgin Islands, but we have all the tips you need to lower your bill!

-Hazard Insurance can be particularly expensive on the islands considering the amount of extreme whether we tend to get.
-The cost of your insurance will depend on several factors, including the construction of the property and the presence of shutters and high impact glass.
+The amount of extreme weather we tend to get makes it necessary to have property windstorm & earthquake insurance.
+The cost of your insurance will depend on several factors, including the construction of the property and the presence of shutters and high-impact glass.
 Windstorm insurance can vary significantly for residential vs. commercial properties.